suika2engine/suika2/README.md

 ## Contribution

-Please write a issue with a light heart.
+Please write an issue with a light heart.
 Any and all feedback is welcome.

 ## Build